helglu/a4-modular-boilerplate/README.md

 * by design the repository will grow, not an issue in the use case targeted by this design
-* TREE SHAKING - issue number one to solve - for the production deploy I want to reduce the unreachable code of other applications budnled in the package
+* TREE SHAKING - issue number one to solve - for the production deploy I want to reduce the unreachable code of other applications budnled in the package on
 # Thanks
-First of all thanks to @AngularClass for their amazing work and original boilerplate.
-Second almost all the code was authored by me, but not all, so I would like to thank to @fojt for his contribution to the loader and user messages and all the discussion we have made regarding Angular troughout the years.
+I would like to thank to @fojt for his contribution to the loader and user messages and all the discussion we have made regarding Angular troughout the years.